realrohitsingh/Bus-Booking-WebApp/README.md

-Of course, I can help with that.
-Here is a comprehensive README file for your Bus-Booking-WebApp project.

 # Bus Booking WebApp

 A user-friendly and efficient web application for booking bus tickets online.
 This application provides a seamless experience for users to search for buses, select seats, and make payments.